ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_tools_module.rst

 Synopsis
 --------
-- Manage the tools of a VM
+- Begins the Tools upgrade process.
+To monitor the status of the Tools upgrade, clients should check the Tools status by calling {@link #get} and examining {@name Info#versionStatus} and {@name Info#runState}.